 - Successful teaching/facilitation experience with adults or completion of an education/training program on adult learning.

-- Work or academic experience congruent with the content of a course or courses offered within the program of your interest.
+- Work or academic experience congruent with the content of a course or courses offered within our environmental policy and management program.

 - Terminal degree in related field or a terminal degree and industry experience.